03 Aug Talking About Censorship: A Discussion About Banning Books in a Free & Open Society

 Catherine Bates, Teacher Librarian, Brighton High School

-Lauren Liang, Assistant Professor, Educational Psychology, University of Utah
+Lauren Liang, Associate Professor, Educational Psychology, University of Utah

 Richard Price, Associate Professor of Political Science, Co-Coordinator of Queer Studies, Weber State University